 There are a lot of fun and creative ways to repurpose materials to save money and add creative flair to your tiny house.
 However, this approach will best suit you if you like a somewhat funky, artsy aesthetic, and you’re able to do some of the work yourself.
 Here are some ways we’ve seen repurposed materials really shine and add charm to tiny houses:

 - Used roofing metal for siding, paneling, or wainscoting

 - Deconstructed pallets transformed into herringbone wall paneling

 Off-cuts and extras

-For roofing, flooring, and panelling materials, you may be able to get a deal on “off cuts” or “extras.”
+For roofing, flooring, and paneling materials, you may be able to get a deal on “off cuts” or “extras.”
 That’s because you won’t need a ton of any of these for a tiny house.
 In order to find such deals, you’ll need to poke around a bit.
 You may find discount stores in your area that specialize in these.
 Another place to ask is with large-scale professional installers of such things.
-Here, we purchase extra roofing metal from a roofing metal installer, and flooring from reallycheapfloors.com.
+Here, we purchase extra roofing metal from a roofing metal installer and flooring from reallycheapfloors.com.
 Some google searches and a looksie at craigslist can often turn up some very good deals.